mnot/I-D/uri-get-off-my-lawn/draft.md

 A specification that defines substructure within a URI scheme MUST do so in the defining document for that URI scheme, or by modifying {{BCP115}}.
-The latter approach is not preferred and ought only be used in exceptional circumstances
+The latter approach is not preferred and ought only be used in exceptional circumstances.